 The institution was completed in 1933, a time when a library’s purpose was more or less to store and loan books.
 According to Liz Leber, partner at Beyer Blinder Belle (BBB), the invention of the internet, among other technologies, has largely changed the role of the library from being more than a storehouse for books, “but also a service provider.”

-Emulating the mullions of the historic windows, BBB worked with managing architect Ayers Saint Gross to reprogram existing open space with steel and glass partitions.
+Emulating the mullions of the historic windows, BBB worked with managing architect Ayers Saint Gross and consulting architect Sandra Vicchio & Associates to reprogram existing open space with steel and glass partitions.
 “These new areas reinforce space for life long learning,” said Leber.
 Beginning with an often-overlooked age group, the Teen Wing is outfitted with an 18-foot-tall steel-and-glass partition that delineates the classroom and allows a visual connection to the historic reading rooms in the Maryland Department/African American Collection and the State Library Resource Center—which also compromises an audio-visual production room, editing booth, and adaptable classroom.
 Catering to adults who may also want access to audio/visual systems, the Creative Arts Center is a multi-purpose room with flexible open spaces for working.
 For those who just graduated maybe others looking to reenter the workforce, a few thousand square feet encapsulate the Job and Career Center, which is made up of classrooms and job training studios.